A Different Perspective on the Holy Bible

 H20 is the only element that can be either a liquid, gas, or a solid, and theoretically speaking, we have the same freedom.
 The freedom of choice to decide one’s path.
 “Then God said, Let us make man in our image.”
 The moment has finally arrived, and the mother goes into labor.
 As I began studying Genesis, I searched for a connection between the seven days of earth’s creation, and the nine months in which an infant is carried in the womb of his/her mother.

-At first, I couldn’t come to any reasonable conclusion, but then as I scanned the scripture carefully, I found it staring back at me as clear as day.
-There are exactly nine paragraphs before the psalm that I have always considered to be the moment of birth.
-The birth of man is complete at Psalm 27, where it is written, “So God created man in his own image, in the image of God he created him; male and female he created them.”
-I was then astounded to discover that when I took the number 27 and divided with the very number that is found all throughout the Bible, the number of life returns once again.
-27 divided by 3 equals, 9.
+At first, I couldn’t come to any reasonable conclusion about Genesis, but then as I scanned the scripture carefully, I found it staring back at me as clear as day.
+There are precisely nine paragraphs before the psalm that I have always considered to be the moment of birth.
+The birth of man is complete at Psalm 27, where it is written, “So God created man in his image, in the image of God he created him; male and female he created them.”
+I was then astounded to discover that when I took the number 27 and divided with the very number that is found throughout the Bible, the number of life returns once again.
+27 divided by three equals nine.
 Three, the holy number.
-Mind, Body, Spirit… Mother, Father, and Son.
+Mind, Body, Spirit.
+Mother, Father, and Son.